zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

 What is the perimeter trick?
 Here some kind of evil desires, those who seek nature, and those who desire respect [thought]: 'Then people will respect me. ' He spoke according to holy law, and he said, Whoever is dressed like this, he is the Salmon of great power.
-He said, “Whoever holds a bowl like this... holding a copper bowl... holding a filter tank... holding a filter bag... holding the keys... wearing shoes... wearing a belt... a tie... he is the salmon of great power.”
+He said, "Whoever holds a bowl like this... holding a copper bowl... holding a filter tank... holding a filter bag... holding the keys... wearing shoes... wearing a belt... a tie... he is the salmon of great power."
 And he said, Whosoever his monk is like this, he is the Salmon of great power.
-He said, “Whoever his teacher is like this... as a monk like this... as a teacher... friends... acquaintances... companions...
-He is the Salmon of great power.”
-He said, “Whoever lives in such dwellings... on a half-roof... in a tall building... living in a flat house... in a cave... living in a cave... in a cottage... in the house... in the heavy house...
-Lookouts... live in a circular house... in a shed... in a lecture hall... in a tent... living under a tree... he is the Salmon of great power.”
+He said, "Whoever his teacher is like this... as a monk like this... as a teacher... friends... acquaintances... companions...
+He is the Salmon of great power."
+He said, "Whoever lives in such dwellings... on a half-roof... in a tall building... living in a flat house... in a cave... living in a cave... in a cottage... in the house... in the heavy house...
+Lookouts... live in a circular house... in a shed... in a lecture hall... in a tent... living under a tree... he is the Salmon of great power."

-Or, the constant frowning; the constant frowning; the constant tricker; the constant nagging; the person who is respected by his mouth, who says such deep, secret, subtle, secret, secrecy, born, empty talk : “This Salmon gets this quiet place to wait until.”
+Or, the constant frowning; the constant frowning; the constant tricker; the constant nagging; the person who is respected by his mouth, who says such deep, secret, subtle, secret, secrecy, born, empty talk : "This Salmon gets this quiet place to wait until."
 Whoever frowns like this; the path of the tricker, the state of the trickery, this is the circumference of the trickery.
 For the solemn sense of these three trickery things: the means to be subject to the scheme, the trickery of manners, the conspiracy of the surrounding language has been cut off, cut off, calmed down, stopped, cannot be born, Burned by wisdom fire, so that the unrighteous person is not a trick..

-“No longing”, longing is called thirsty love, that is greed, lust... (medium) greed, greed, bad roots.
-The longing and thirst of love have been cut off to the unrighteous person, the root has been cut off, like a rooted palm tree, becomes a non-living thing for the future, so the unrighteous person is the one who has no desire.”
+"No longing", longing is called thirsty love, that is greed, lust... (medium) greed, greed, bad roots.
+The longing and thirst of love have been cut off to the unrighteous person, the root has been cut off, like a rooted palm tree, becomes a non-living thing for the future, so the unrighteous person is the one who has no desire."
 For those without greed, no deceit, no desire.

-“Those who do not hide evil, have eliminated the filth and the devil”: “Hide evil,” whoever hid evil, hypocrisy, hypocrisy, and envy.
-“Obscurity” is greedy filthy, vulgous, obscene, angry... (medium) resentment... hide evil... arbitrariness... all unrighteous creations.
+"Those who do not hide evil, have eliminated the filth and the devil": "Hide evil," whoever hid evil, hypocrisy, hypocrisy, and envy.
+"Obscurity" is greedy filthy, vulgous, obscene, angry... (medium) resentment... hide evil... arbitrariness... all unrighteous creations.
 For ignorance in bitterness, ignorance on bitterness, ignorance in bitterness, ignorance on the signs of